MAGIC-FYP/MAGIC---FYP/docs/index.md

         Output: None (prints the latest moves to the console, there is a delay to prevent cheating sadly)
         Purpose: Get real time moves from an online game How it works:
-        - Finds the user’s current live game using export_by_player(..., ongoing=True).
+        - Finds the user's current live game using export_by_player(..., ongoing=True).
         - Tracks the number of moves already made.
         - In a loop, repeatedly checks for new moves using client.games.export.
         - Prints new moves as they are made by each player (delayed though).

     get_active_game():
         Input: None
-        Output: gameId (str or None): Returns the game ID if it’s your turn; otherwise returns None
+        Output: gameId (str or None): Returns the game ID if it's your turn; otherwise returns None
         Purpose: This function is linked to the API token (will only work with the token owners games) Detect if there is an active game where it's the logged-in user's turn.
                  This function will be used with 'send_move()'